 Universidad La Salle (ULSA), founded in 1962, is a private institute for higher education with its main campus located in Mexico City.
 The university is amid Mexico’s top 7 private universities and ranked in the top three of various academic areas.
 Mexico is a prime location to study migration, as it is the site of much movement, particularly in and out of neighbouring nations.
 The experiences of those who make the move are sometimes overshadowed by the political and social headlines which surround them – having first hand experience where this migration takes place will be invaluable to studies and developing empathy.

 The course is taught by Professor Luis Demetrio Moreno in conjunction with a small number of guest lecturers.
-Luis Demetrio holds a Bachelor’s degree in Communications from the Universidad Iberoamericana, an Master’s degree from Universidad Nacional Autónoma de México (UNAM) and is currently doing his PDH at UNAM.
+Luis Demetrio holds a Bachelor’s degree in Communications from the Universidad Iberoamericana, a Master’s degree from Universidad Nacional Autónoma de México (UNAM) and is currently doing his PhD at UNAM.

 You will be staying at Hotel Escandon, located only a few blocks away from the University campus.
 You will be sharing a double room with another AIM Overseas program participant.
 Each room has its own bathroom facilities.
-Breakfast is included, please note that it is customary in Mexico you will need to pay a small tip for the service.
+Breakfast is included, but please note that it is customary in Mexico to pay a small tip for the service.